2001 Virginia 500

 The 2001 Virginia 500 was the eighth stock car race of the 2001 NASCAR Winston Cup Series and the 52nd iteration of the event.
-The race was held on Sunday, April 8, 2001, Martinsville, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
+The race was held on Sunday, April 8, 2001, Ridgeway, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
 The race took the scheduled 500 laps to complete.
 Within the final laps of the race, Robert Yates Racing driver Dale Jarrett would manage to pass teammate Ricky Rudd to earn his 27th career NASCAR Winston Cup Series victory and his third victory of the season.
 To fill out the top three, Rudd and Roush Racing driver Jeff Burton would finish second and third, respectively.

 Background

 The layout of Martinsville Speedway, the venue where the race was held.

-Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
-At 0.526 miles (0.847 km) in length, it is the shortest track in the NASCAR Cup Series.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Ridgeway, Virginia.
+At 0.526 mi in length, it is the shortest track in the NASCAR Winston Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.